Adaptive sparse group LASSO in quantile regression

 \section{Acknowledgments}

+We appreciate the work of the referees that has contributed to substantially improve the scientific contributions of this work.
 In this research we have made use of Uranus, a supercomputer cluster located at University Carlos III of Madrid and funded jointly by EU-FEDER funds and by the Spanish Government via the National Projects No. UNC313-4E-2361, No. ENE2009-12213- C03-03, No. ENE2012-33219 and No. ENE2015-68265-P. This research was partially supported by research grants and Project ECO2015-66593-P from Ministerio de Economía, Industria y Competitividad, Project MTM2017-88708-P from Ministerio de Economía y Competitividad, FEDER funds and Project IJCI-2017-34038 from Agencia Estatal de Investigación, Ministerio de Ciencia, Innovación y Universidades.